HSF/hsf.github.io/organization/_posts/2018-05-16-packaging.md

   - User Base: mostly HPC, big shared filesystems user are close to (Graeme commented at seminar that typical HEP case is different; CVMFS etc)
   - Good points like Nix: reproducibility, user control, composability (overlays)
   - Differences: Scheme language vs Nix DSL (claimed Scheme makes use/extension easier).
 No mention of license
   - Interesting for us?
 Yes, but lives very close to Nix.
 Limited resources, so not a priority unless someone wants to take it on.
 Maybe more important if we move in a Nix-like direction.
-Then differences between Nix DSL vs Scheme etc.
+Then differences between Nix DSL vs Scheme, for example, would be more relevant to investigate.
   - Some observations: seems to have smaller package base than Nix, no apparent macOS distribution (but might build from source).
 - [CHEP timetable now available](https://indico.cern.ch/event/587955/timetable/#20180709)
   - [Our packaging talk](https://indico.cern.ch/event/587955/sessions/266674/#20180711) followed by two Spack talks (one by Chris Green, one by IceCube)